Sarafand al-Kharab

+Etymology

+Sarafand or Sarafend (Ṣarafand / صرفند) is an Arabic rendition of the Phoenician place-name *Ṣrpt.
+Al-Kharab means "the ruined, uninhabited".

 History

+Early Muslim and Crusader periods

-Pottery remains from the Early Islamic period (8th-10th century, Umayyad and Abbasid periods) have been found here.
+Umayyad and Abbasid pottery sherds from the 8th-10th centuries (part of the Early Muslim period) have been found here.

 An Arabic inscription on a slab of marble, formerly held in the private collection of Baron d'Ustinow, was found in Sarafand al-Kharab.
 Dating to the Fatimid period and ostensibly brought to the village from Ashkelon, it states: "The slave of amir al-mu'minin may Allah bless him and his pure ancestors, and his noble descendants.
 And he was then in charge of ... in the border stronghold of Ashqelon in the month of (?) of Rabi' II of the year 440."
 AH 440 corresponds to 1048/49 CE.

-A vault, dating from the Crusader period, has been found in the village.
+A vault dating from the Crusader period has been found in the village.

-Ottoman period
+Ottoman period: 19th century

 In 1838, Edward Robinson reported that there were two villages by the name of Sarafand in the area, one of which was inhabited by Muslims and the other ruined.
 Thus, it may be that Sarafand al-Kharab ("Sarafand of the ruins") acquired its name during this period.
 Both the Sarafand villages belonged to the District of Ibn Humar.

+Dovid Grossman (scholar) believed that the village had have been settled by Bedouins and Egyptians in the late 19th century.
+A more recent study, based on oral histories of former residents, indicated that Sarafand al-Kharab had been established by refugees from Abwein in the West Bank.

 An Ottoman village list of about 1870 counted 22 houses and a population of 107 in Sarfend el Charab, though the population count included men only.

 In 1882, the PEF's Survey of Western Palestine (SWP) noted the village on their maps as Khurbet Surafend, and described the archeological remains at the place as being "a tank or birkeh of rubble in cement, resembling those at Ramleh, here exists, with traces of other ruins."

+Excavations revealed traces of Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.